simonrowe/AI-With-Spring-Student-Files/LabInstructions/Lab 2 Chat Ollama.md

-## Lab 2 - Chat with Azure OpenAI
+## Lab 2 - Chat with Ollama

-In this exercise you will create a simple Spring Boot application which can call Azure OpenAI.
+In this exercise you will create a simple Spring Boot application which can call chat models hosted in locally in Ollama.

 Within the codebase you will find ordered *TODO* comments that describe what actions to take for each step.
 By finding all files containing *TODO*, and working on the steps in numeric order, it is possible to complete this exercise without looking at the instructions.
 If you do need guidance, you can always look at these instructions for full information.
 Just be sure to perform the *TODO* steps in order.